This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Apply ice on your child's knee for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Elevate your child's knee above the level of his or her heart as often as possible.
 This will help decrease swelling and pain.
 Prop your child's leg on pillows or blankets to keep it elevated comfortably.
-Do not put pillows directly behind your child's knee.
+Do not put pillows directly under your child's knee.

 - Have your child wear support devices as directed.
 Support devices such as a splint or brace may be needed.
 These devices limit movement and protect your child's joint while it heals.
 Your child may be given crutches to use until he or she can stand on his or her injured leg without pain.
 Your child should use devices as directed.